 Ride a dinner boat for an evening cruise on the Chao Phraya River

-By the time you work your way through Chinatown, it’s going to be late but you may still have time to catch a ride on a dinner boat.
+By the time you work your way through Chinatown, it’s going to be late but you may still have time to end your Bangkok itinerary with a ride on a dinner boat.

 Along the banks of the river, just a couple of blocks from Chinatown, you’ll find a few restaurants with their own river tours.
 Some of these establishments have evening rides with dinner and drinks.

 Enjoy your meal as you travel past riverside temples, markets, and churches.
 Most of the dinner cruises take about an hour but some take more.

 No matter if you choose the one-hour or two-hour ride, consider purchasing your tickets ahead of time.
 The seats fill quickly, especially during peak tourist seasons, which is almost every week in Bangkok.